 The next section covers a few ways to reduce oxidative stress.
 People with Hashimoto’s have increased oxidative stress, so this can be a beneficial strategy to reduce thyroid antibodies and feel better.

 Iodine restriction has been shown to reduce oxidative stress, and according to various studies, some people have been able to lower thyroid antibodies by restricting their iodine intake.
 Take note, however, that others have reported that taking increased iodine has lowered their antibodies.
 This just underscores the point as to why finding root causes is so individualized.

-In my survey, 356 people tried high dose iodine, and out of that group, 25 percent said that it made them feel better; and 28 percent said it made them feel worse.
+In my survey, 356 people tried high-dose iodine, and out of that group, 25 percent said that it made them feel better; 28 percent said it made them feel worse.
 Forty-six percent said they saw no difference, although this doesn’t mean their thyroid antibodies weren’t affected in some way.